 Meditation center in Washington to honor Madihe Mahanayaka Thera

-This year’s Vesak will be of special significance to the Washington Buddhist Vihara.
-A newly bult meditation retreat centre is being opened.
-Identified as the ‘Lion of Wisdom’ (‘Pannasiha’) Meditation Centre, it has been erected in memory of the founder of the Washington Vihara, Most Ven Madihe Pannsiha Mahanayaka Thera.
-The Vihara – the frist Theravada Buddhisi temple in USA was set up in the mid-1960s.
+A newly bult meditation retreat centre is being opened as the ‘Lion of Wisdom’ (‘Pannasiha’) Meditation Centre.
+It has been established in memory of Ven.
+Madihe Pannsiha Mahanayaka Thera, the founder of the Washington Buddhist Vihara Vihara – the first Theravada Buddhist temple in USA.
+It was founded in 1965.

-The brain-child of Maharagama Dhammasiri Nayaka Thera, the chief prelate of the Vihara will be the abbot of the meditation centre with Bhante Yogavacara Rahula as the director and the chief meditation master.
+The Lion of Wisdom meditation Center is brain-child of Maharagama Dhammasiri Nayaka Thera, the chief prelate of the Vihara will be the abbot of the meditation centre with Bhante Yogavacara Rahula as the director and the chief meditation master.
 Along with the present meditation master at the Vihara, Bhante M. Pannawansa, one to ten day meditation courses will be offered.

 The Vihara had been conducting meditation classes regularly but with the increasing interest in mediation, the need to have a quiet, spacious place where devotees can conveniently follow a course was felt.
 The centre stands on the top of a small hill offering beautiful views from two sides.
 Built on a land extending over three acres, two of the three levels in the building have been allocated for male and female meditators.
 More ‘kutis’ are being planned in the years to come.